-An important note is that the causal horizon invoked throughout this work should not be interpreted as an observer--independent physical boundary \cite{Unruh1976,wald1994}.
-Horizons in semiclassical gravity are inherently observer--relative: an observer freely crossing another’s horizon does not encounter any local singularity, and each observer traces over degrees of freedom inaccessible to the other.
+The operational trace--out boundary invoked throughout this work should not be interpreted as an observer--independent physical membrane \cite{Unruh1976,wald1994}.
+In semiclassical gravity, horizons are inherently observer--relative: an observer freely crossing another’s horizon encounters no local singularity, while each observer traces over degrees of freedom inaccessible to their own causal worldtube.

-The role of the horizon in the present framework is therefore not ontological but operational.
-For any semiclassical observer, the causal structure induces a natural partition of the global Hilbert space into accessible and inaccessible sectors.
-Tracing over the latter renders the exterior an open quantum system, with irreversible entropy fluxes governed by modular dynamics \cite{BreuerPetruccione2002,davies1974,Unruh1976,bisognano1975}.
+Accordingly, the role of the horizon in the present framework is operational rather than ontological.
+For any semiclassical observer, causal accessibility induces a natural partition of the global degrees of freedom into accessible and inaccessible sectors.
+Tracing over the latter renders the exterior an open quantum system with irreversible entropy fluxes governed by reduced (modular) dynamics \cite{BreuerPetruccione2002,davies1974,Unruh1976,bisognano1975}.
 All thermodynamic statements in this work refer to this observer--relative exterior system.
 Physical predictions depend only on the universality of causal partitioning, not on the existence of a preferred or absolute horizon.